Voice, Chat & Messaging

 - Connected Workspaces - What these surfaces can pull from

-- Scheduling — How proactive delivery and NTA fit into the same system
+- Scheduling - How proactive delivery fits the same system

 - Background Agents - What deeper help can happen behind the scenes